mkkellogg/GaussianSplats3D/README.md

     viewer.start();
 });
 ```
+The difference between the `scene` and `simpleScene` parameters is a matter of optmization.
+Objects contained in `scene` will have their depths rendered using their standard shader, but objects contained in `simpleScene` will have their depths rendered using a very simple override shader.

 The viewer allows for various levels of customization via constructor parameters.
 You can control when its `update()` and `render()` methods are called by passing `false` for the `selfDrivenMode` parameter and then calling those methods whenever/wherever you decide is appropriate.
 You can tell the viewer to not use its built-in camera controls by passing `false` for the `useBuiltInControls` parameter.
 You can also use your own Three.js renderer and camera by passing those values to the viewer's constructor.
 The sample below shows all of these options: